ISCHEMIC STROKE / PREVENTION

 [Markus, 2017]

-- detection of ≥ 2 embolic signals per hour indicates an unstable plaque or plaque with thrombosis
+- detection of ≥ 2 embolic signals per hour indicates an unstable plaque or a plaque with concurrent thrombosis

 - embolic signals are more common in unstable, hypoechoic, exulcerated, poorly calcified plaques

-- using TCD Holter could be helpful in these conditions
+- the use of TCD Holter may be helpful in these conditions

 Evidence of silent ischemia